PostgreSqlStan/postgresqlstan.github.io/guides/install-postgres/post-install.md

 postgres=#
 ```

-My local installation of Postgres is used for learning and experimenting and does not contain any private or sensitive information, so I leave the password blank for convenience.
+My local installation of PostgreSQL is used for learning, development and testing.
+It does not contain any private or sensitive information, so I leave the password blank for convenience.

-Use `ALTER USER` command to set the password if needed:
+If you need to set a password, use the `ALTER USER` command:

 ```sql
 postgres=# ALTER USER postgres PASSWORD 'myPassword';